What are the new rules on social gatherings?

 In Scotland, up to eight people are allowed to meet indoors, while groups of 15 from up to five households are permitted outdoors, but people should maintain a social distance.

-People there should not meet people from more than four other households in total whether indoors and/or outdoors.
+People there should not meet people from more than 4 other households in total whether indoors and/or outdoors – in any day.

 In Wales, up to 30 people can meet outdoors and in Northern Ireland the number is 15.